When you compare the GICs and high-interest savings accounts, it’s easier to make a decision. This time, we pit Scotiabank against RBC Royal Bank.

 High-interest savings accounts

 There are a number of savings accounts at Scotiabank and RBC Royal Bank.
-The Scotiabank Momentum Savings Account and the RBC High Interest eSavings account offer the highest potential returns.
-As of April 19, these are the rates:
+The Scotiabank Momentum PLUS Savings Account and the RBC High Interest eSavings account offer the highest potential returns.

 - Battle of the Banks: BMO Bank of Montreal vs. CIBC